banypakha/ml_zoomcamp/midterm_project/README.md

   - training_hours: training hours completed
   - target: 0 – Not looking for job change, 1 – Looking for a job change

+I use four algorithm for this problem which is Logistic Regression, Decision Tree, Random Forest, and XGBoost.
+I train the model on 60% of the data and use 20% for evaluation.
+Then I compare the model with one another and the best one was XGBoost.
+The notebook can be accessed in https://github.com/banypakha/ml_zoomcamp/blob/main/midterm_project/notebook.ipynb.

+I train the final model on 80% data and use 20% for evaluation.
+The final evaluation was :
+>>roc_auc_score xgboost :  0.8022665791768347
+>>f1_score xgboost :  0.6322521699406122

+I save the model, dv, and imputer so it can be deployed.
+The file can be accessed in https://github.com/banypakha/ml_zoomcamp/blob/main/midterm_project/train.py.
+You can run the file and it will save the model, dv, and imputer.